 As previously mentioned, one crucial component of episodic memory is the temporal order of events; most memories are only intelligible when they are correctly placed in time.
 For example, performing a risky rock climbing technique followed by dislocating your shoulder is a feasible occurrence, but a memory containing those events in the reverse order is probably less likely to have transpired.
 In rodent hippocampal literature, sequential events were often studied in the spatial domain due to the ease with which neuronal signals can be correlated to spatial variables.
 However, the late Howard Eichenbaum was one of few pioneering thinkers to extend this area of study to domains outside of space.
 His highly influential relational memory theory proposed that hippocampal representations could store directional relationships between arbitrary events just as it could store relationships between spatial landmarks (Eichenbaum and Cohen, 2014; Eichenbaum et al., 1999).

-Early work from his laboratory showed that the hippocampus is necessary for transitive inference in rats (Bunsey and Eichenbaum, 1996; Dusek and Eichenbaum, 1997).
-In these experiments, rats were trained to associate a pair of odors, such that presentation of odor A would entail selection of odor B (over another presented odor) in order to receive a reward.
-In separate trials, presentation of odor B would require selection of odor C. Transitive inference comes into play when odor A is presented, but suddenly odor B is not an available option.
+Early work from his laboratory showed that the hippocampus is necessary for transitivity, transitive inference in rats (Bunsey and Eichenbaum, 1996; Dusek and Eichenbaum, 1997).
+In these experiments, rats were trained to associate a pair of odors, such that presentation of odor A with odor B would entail selection of odor B (over another presented odor) in order to receive a reward.
+In separate trials, presentation of odor B with odor C would require selection of odor C. Transitive inference comes into play when odor A is presented, but suddenly odor B is not an available option.
 Instead, the rat must select odor C for the reward.
 Control rats were able to make this associative leap, but hippocampal lesion rats could not (Bunsey and Eichenbaum, 1996; Dusek and Eichenbaum, 1997).
-In this paradigm, the odor pairings can be reimagined as a series of directed relationships such that A > B > C. Even more importantly, these experiments established that the hippocampus performs computations even on non-spatial variables and is capable of storing directed relationships between objects.
+In this paradigm, the odor pairings can be reimagined as a series of directed relationships such that A < B < C. Even more importantly, these experiments established that the hippocampus performs computations even on non-spatial variables and is capable of storing directed relationships between objects.
 This capability unlocks the potential for the hippocampus to encode arbitrary events under a scaffold of temporal flow (Davachi and DuBrow, 2015; Eichenbaum, 2014, 2017).
 In other words, an episodic memory can be interpreted as a series of directed relationships between events (Event 1 leads to Event 2 leads to Event 3, etc.) in the same way that spatial locations predict each other along a familiar route.